gmreizu/george-2019-07-12/README.md

 We depend on React's automatic escaping of interpolated strings, to mitigate XSS attacks.

 On the backend, we explicitly verify that the uploaded documents are actually `PNG` or `JPEG` files.
 We also restrict the file-size to 10MiB.
+Moreover, we validate that the documen title is valid.

 We avoid using the default HTTP server offered in the Go stdlib.
 We instantiate a properly configured HTTP server.